s-ajensen/meditations/_posts/2023-05-08-Are-You-Mocking-Me.md

 ---
-Title: "Are You Mocking Me?"
+title: "Are You Mocking Me?"
 ---

 Something which inevitably arises when unit testing is the need for `test double` entities which emulate the behavior of real ones.
 Indeed, if our tests are going to validate a "unit" of code, then there will inevitably be times where we need to bracket the behavior of other functions which we are not testing, yet are still involved in our system under test.